OpenC3/docs.openc3.com/_docs_v5/4_guides/scripting_best_practices.md

 ### Using Classes vs Unscoped Methods

 Classes in object-oriented programing allow you to organize a set of related methods and some associated state.
 The most important aspect is that the methods work on some shared state.
 For example, if you have code that moves a gimbal around, and need to keep track of the number of moves, or steps, performed across methods, then that is a wonderful place to use a class.
 If you just need a helper method to do something that happens multiple times in a script without copy and pasting, it probably does not need to be in a class.

+NOTE: The convention in COSMOS is to have a TARGET/lib/target.rb file which is named after the TARGET name and contains a class called Target.
+This discussion refers to scripts in the TARGET/procedures directory.

 ```ruby
 class Gimbal